$k$-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers: Experimental Results

 In the following, we describe the observations made in our experiments for the individual datasets (across classifiers and anonymisation methods) and identify common patterns.
 We consider other perspectives (\eg\ for individual classifiers) further below.

 The results for the \textsc{adult} dataset are consistent among all classifiers.
-All anonymisation algorithms, with the exception of OLA, behave similarly -- as $k$ increases, their performance decreases moderately.
+All anonymisation algorithms, with the exception of OLA, behave similarly -- as $k$ increases, their performance decreases slightly.
 Mondrian exhibits the most robust behaviour, especially at larger values of $k$, where the best performances are achieved.
 The only outlier in anonymisation methods is OLA, which shows strong fluctuations in the resulting classification performances consistently across all classifiers.
-The performance curves are relatively volatile for $k$ values below $56$.
-In the interval between $k=56$ and $k=68$ a significant drop occurs (for XGBoost even reaching the ZRB), while the performance thereafter returns to the previous level (except for SVM).
+The performance curves are relatively volatile for $k$ values below $46$.
+For $k$-NN and SVM, a significant drop occurs at $k=65$ and $k=61$, respectively, whereas for the tree-based classifiers this drop emerges much later at $k=85$ (for XGBoost even reaching the ZRB).
 The underlying cause of this significant decrease in performance is presented in \autoref{sub:ola}.
-For the tree-based classifiers, the volatility in the performance curve (up to $k=56$) is much smaller than for $k$-NN and SVM; moreover, the results obtained with the tree-based classifiers are more accurate and comparable with other anonymisation algorithms.
+For the tree-based classifiers, the volatility in the performance curve (up to $k=46$) is much smaller than for $k$-NN and SVM; moreover, the results obtained with the tree-based classifiers are more accurate and comparable with other anonymisation algorithms (excluding the previously mentioned results above $k=85$).

-For the \textsc{cahousing} dataset, Mondrian shows consistent results across all classifiers, with a moderate decrease up to $k=79$, followed by an abrupt drop of 22\% (see \autoref{sub:mondrian} for a more detailed analysis).
+For the \textsc{cahousing} dataset, Mondrian shows consistent results across all classifiers, with a moderate decrease up to $k=79$, followed by an abrupt drop of up to 17\% (see \autoref{sub:mondrian} for a more detailed analysis).
 The performance of the OLA algorithm shows a similar behaviour, but the drop already occurs for much smaller $k$ (for RF, $k$-NN and XGBoost at $k=12$ and for SVM at $k=6$).
 Therefore, OLA generally performs very badly for this dataset.
 For tree-based ML models, the results with TDG and CB are robust as $k$ increases.
 They decrease almost monotonously without large or abrupt changes.
-The results for SVM are generally much worse than those of the other classifiers; moreover, TDG and CB seem to perform much worse than Mondrian (up to $k=80$, after which they perform similarly).
+The results for SVM are generally much worse than those of the other classifiers; moreover, TDG and CB perform much worse than Mondrian (up to $k=80$, after which they perform similarly).